Testing spontaneous wavefunction collapse with quantum electromechanics

 Taking $\Gamma_{\mathrm{QP}}/2\pi = 30 \; \mathrm{Hz}$ and $\Gamma_{\mathrm{P}}/2\pi = 0.5 \; \mathrm{Hz}$, the equilibrium population of the qubit due to quasiparticle and Purcell heating is $P_s \approx \frac{\Gamma_{\mathrm{QP}} + \Gamma_P}{\gamma_q} = 10^{-3}$.
 This is orders-of-magnitude higher than the steady-state CSL occupancy, suggesting that conclusive tests of CSL may not be possible.
 However, this is not the case in our proposal due to the build-up of the collapse-induced heating within the mechanical resonator, and because each interaction between the qubit and a mechanical resonance transfers heat out of the qubit, to be dissipated into the mechanical bath.

 In order to calculate how effectively our protocol can suppress the Purcell and quasiparticle heating, we solve the qubit-resonator Linblad master equation to simulate a series of swap operations between a qubit with initial state $\rho(0)~=~\frac{\Gamma_{\mathrm{QP}} + \Gamma_P}{\gamma_q} \ket{e}\ket{n = 0}\bra{n = 0}\bra{e}$ and an array of mechanical resonances (see Supplementary Information \cite{Supp}).
-We find that significant cooling is possible, consistent with resent experiments \cite{Chu2017, Chu2018}.
+We find that significant cooling is possible, consistent with recent experiments \cite{Chu2017, Chu2018}.
 In the strong-coupling regime, for which $g_{l,m} > \gamma_q$ (where $g_{l,m}$ is the coupling strength to the $l, m$ mechanical mode), we find that the temperature can be reduced by a factor of $\frac{\Gamma_{\mathrm{QP}} + \Gamma_P}{g_{l,m}}$ in the limit of a large number of operations.

 The qubit in Ref.~\cite{Chu2017} is well within the strong-coupling regime with $g_{l,m}/\gamma_q = 10$.
-Using their parameters, our previously assumed order of magnitude increase in coupling strength, and $(\Gamma_{\mathrm{QP}} + \Gamma_{\mathrm{P}})/2\pi = 30 \; \mathrm{Hz}$, we find the qubit can be cooled by a factor of $\sim 10^2$, to $P_e \approx 6 \times 10^{-6}$ (see Supplementary Information \cite{Supp}).
-As shown in Fig.~\ref{effiencyqp}~(a), our simulations suggest that only one or two swap operations will be required to approach this temperature, depending on the qubit dephasing rate.
-Together with a factor-of-a-thousand build-up of CSL heating within the mechanical resonator, this provides a five order of magnitude total suppression of the Purcell and quasiparticle heating relative to the CSL signal.
+Using their parameters, our previously assumed order of magnitude increase in coupling strength, and $(\Gamma_{\mathrm{QP}} + \Gamma_{\mathrm{P}})/2\pi = 30 \; \mathrm{Hz}$, we find the qubit can be cooled by a factor of $\sim 10^3$, to $P_e \approx 7 \times 10^{-7}$ (see Supplementary Information \cite{Supp}).
+As shown in Fig.~\ref{effiencyqp}, our simulations suggest that only one or two swap operations will be required to approach this temperature, depending on the qubit dephasing rate.
+Together with the build-up of CSL heating within the mechanical resonator, this provides a three order of magnitude total suppression of the Purcell and quasiparticle heating relative to the CSL signal.